Sausage dog 'blown up like a balloon'

 The four-year-old pet, named Trevor, went from wiener to whopper when a hole in its windpipe left air trapped under its skin in a rare condition.

-Vets soon had the distended dachshund back to its saveloy-like self after a minor operation to "deflate" it from more than twice its normal size.
+But vets soon had the distended dachshund back to its saveloy-like self after a minor operation to "deflate" it from three times its normal size.

 "He'd blown up like a balloon," said owner Fran Jennings.